 Lee's book went on to sell more than 40 million copies—and that number is only increasing.
 It has a place on virtually every Best Of, Greatest Novels, and Favorite Books list in existence (including ours).
 The movie adaptation is a classic in its own right, and the success of both guaranteed fame and financial security for the rest of Lee's life.

-Every word of To Kill A Mockingbird has been analyzed in countless essays and critical papers.
-But far less is known about the book's author, and that's just the way Harper Lee wants it.
-Unlike her childhood friend and fellow literary superstar Truman Capote, who once confessed to having a love affair with "cameras—all cameras,"1 Harper Lee has studiously avoided the public eye.
+Every word of To Kill A Mockingbird has been analyzed in countless essays and critical papers and, of course, on Shmoop.
+But far less is known about the book's author—and that's just the way Harper Lee wanted it.
+Unlike her childhood friend and fellow literary superstar Truman Capote, who once confessed to having a love affair with "cameras—all cameras,"1 Harper Lee studiously avoided the public eye.

-Biographers have practically torn their hair out trying to get close to their unwilling subject, with one even faking his way onto an online reunion site in an attempt to contact her old classmates.
-We won't go that far.
-What we have here at Shmoop is the story of Harper Lee's life and work—as much as she has been willing to share with the world.
+Harper Lee passed away in February 2016.
+What we have here at Shmoop is the story of Harper Lee's life and work—as much as she was willing to share with the world.
 And we think that's enough.
-Harper Lee wrote a book that has brought hope and tolerance to countless numbers of people.
-And as Atticus Finch reminded us with respect to the title's mockingbird, to harass a creature that brings nothing but joy is a sin.
+After all, as Atticus Finch reminded us with respect to the title's mockingbird, to harass a creature that brings nothing but joy is a sin.